Skip to content

 • Activation Code: Provided by Excalibur Enterprise

-Refer to the github repository for installing the Excalibur Tunnel Client, activating the connection, verifying the installation, deactivating the connection, uninstall the Excalibur Tunnel Client application: https://github.com/excalibur-enterprise/excalibur-tunnel-client/.
+For details instructions on installing, activating the connection, verifying the installation, deactivating the connection, uninstall the Excalibur Tunnel Client application, please visit Excalibur Tunnel Client github repository.

-The user can also see the commands to run to establish the tunnel connection in the Excalibur Dashboard Web application of an administrator.
-Here is an example of commands to run
+The user can also see the list of commands to run in the Tunnel Documentation from the Excalibur Dashboard.
+Here is an example of commands to run shown in the Dashboard:

 Running Excalibur Tunnel Client in the command line with flag --help also shows some information about the possible parameters: sudo excalibur-tunnel --help